nataliehman/personal-website-Feb2022-fernfolio-11ty/projects/smartology-dashboard.md

 ![Smartology dashboards](/static/img/dashboard/dashboard-versions.webp)

-## Key learnings
-As the solo designer, this project taught me valuable lessons on how to effectively apply the UX process.
-It also emphasised the importance of adapting quickly to my team's needs over strictly following a linear design process.

-When the new dashboard design was launched, I noticed how the UX process improved team collaboration.
-For example, the engineering team proactively asked the team for feedback and did more user testing on features they were developing.

-I feel that I would have more clarity if I knew how to question the 'whys' about the business objectives.
-For example, why was the dashboard missing key data for account managers to do their reporting?
-Why was sales and finance capturing certain data, which is not be stored on the current dashboard?

-This project taught me to embrace flexibility and adapt to unpredictable changes whilst maintaining clarity on the project's direction.

 ## Overview

 The project was driven by changes in the advertising industry moving towards automated online (programmatic) advertising.
 There was also more focus on data-driven campaign optimisation, which meant the need to improve the company's internal workflows to adapt to these changes.